-NEPAL is a life-dream to the lover of adventures in the world, which lies in 26°12" to 30° 27" northern latitude and 80° 04" to 88° 12" eastern longitude in the global map.
+NEPAL is a life-dream for the lover of adventures in the world, which lies at 26°12" to 30° 27" northern latitude and 80° 04" to 88° 12" eastern longitude on the global map.
 It has diversity in geography, culture, religion, climate, ethnic people, flora and fauna.
-Nepal is a landlocked country between India in the south, east and west and Tibetan autonomous region of China in the north.
+Nepal is a landlocked country between India in the south, east and west and the Tibetan autonomous region of China in the north.
 The country is rectangular in shape stretching from east to west.
-The northern strip is the Himalaya (Mountainous) region, which includes eight of the ten highest mountains in the world.
+The northern strip is the Himalayas (Mountainous) region, which includes eight of the ten highest mountains in the world.

 TREKKING GENERAL INFORMATION

 The Nepal Himalaya has always been known as “The abode of the Gods”.
-Many of the primordial history religion, culture and tradition as well as legends and myths emanate from the awesome Himalaya.
-The Nepal Himalaya harbors many holy temples and shrines, monasteries and sacred lakes in the wilderness and remote parts of the region.
+Many of the primordial history religion, culture and tradition as well as legends and myths emanate from the awesome Himalayas.
+The Nepal Himalayas harbours many holy temples and shrines, monasteries and sacred lakes in the wilderness and remote parts of the region.
 Pilgrims frequently visit these sites.
 It is a land of piety and stillness.
 The Himalayas is the youngest and highest mountain chain on earth.
-A full third of its stretches – the formidable Great Himalayan range of 800 kilometers lies within the Nepal Himalaya.
+A full third of its stretches – the formidable Great Himalayan range of 800 kilometres lies within the Nepal Himalaya.
 It has a convergence of 1310 magnificent peaks over 6,000 meters, including eight of the world's highest 14 peaks of 8000 meters.

 Nestling in the rain shadows of these unique vistas of soaring summits unravel profusion of lofty foothills, the home of the many Nepalese who delight in warm hospitality and friendship.
 These verdant terraced hills meander down to lush green valleys with turbulent rivers and to the tropical lowland and jungles teeming with countless wildlife.
 In its immensely diverse and undulating topography, varied climate and mix of people Nepal combines to produce a magical attraction for outsiders.
 Many foreign visitors come to trek one or more beautiful trekking regions.
 To trek, one does not have to be bizarre, neither a mountaineer nor an athlete.
 Anyone with a pair of strong legs, and the spirit for adventure to explore the exotic, will enjoy the thrills of trekking in the hills of Nepal.
 Walking in the interior of the country follows ancient foot trails, which meander through the scenic riverbanks, intricately terraced fields and the forested ridges connecting picturesque hamlets and mountain villages.
 These highly developed and well-defined trails have been used for centuries and are the hive of activities to encounter the locals.